 The most recent monitoring reports were compiled for data through the 2011 season.
 Reports were developed separately for the Middle Huron and Chain of Lakes subwatersheds.
-The reports include comprehensive analysis of all monitoring results through the 2011 season.
+The reports include comprehensive analysis of all monitoring results through the most recent season.

 Current Reports & Presentations

 As 2013 raw lab results are received monthly, they will be posted below.

 |Add data here||August 2013|

 The Water Quality Monitoring Program is currently funded by local government agencies working together towards watershed management through the MHI, Livingston WAG and ADW.

 It was funded from 2010 through 2011 as part of a TMDL Implementation Planning grant from the United States Environmental Protection Agency, through MDEQ’s Storm Water Program.

 Who is the HRWC contact person for the Water Quality Monitoring Program?

 Direct inquiries about the monitoring programs to Ric Lawson at (734) 769-5123 x609 or email: email@example.com.